-This guide to navigating New York City's public services was created with and for families of students living in temporary housing or experiencing homelessness.
+This is a guide to navigating New York City’s public services.
+It was made with and for families of students living in temporary housing or experiencing homelessness and the NYC Department of Education’s Office of Students in Temporary Housing (STH).

 Find answers to common questions below: